FredericGariepy/LighthouseLabs/PKM/W5/D1/RMF/RMF Stage 4 – Assessing Controls (Part One).md

 Assessment methods =  list(examine, interview, test)  # nature of the assessor actions

 examine \
+> this activity involves reviewing documentation, policies, procedures, and other artifacts to determine if they are consistent with the security controls and requirements.
+This activity is primarily focused on assessing the control design.

 _The examine method_ is the process of : reviewing, inspecting, observing, studying, analyzing >>  __i.e. 'check on'__ \
 examine_method = check_on(specifications, mechanisms, activities) \
 examine_method = check_on(AssessmentObjectives.objects.specifications, AssessmentObjectives.objects.mechanisms, AssessmentObjectives.objects.activities) \